openstack/tacker/doc/source/user/etsi_cnf_update.rst

 =======================
-ETSI NFV-SOL VNF Update
+ETSI NFV-SOL CNF Update
 =======================

-This document describes how to update VNF in Tacker.
+This document describes how to update CNF in Tacker.
+Please refer to the :doc:`./mgmt_driver_for_container_update` for how to update CNF with Mgmt Driver in Tacker.

 Prerequisites
 -------------